 School DinnerS and MILK

-At Atwood, our school meals are provided by AiP.
+At Atwood, our school meals are provided by Chartwells.
 All infant children are provided with a free hot meal each day as agreed by the government under the Universal Infant Free School Meals (UIFSM) initiative.
 Children in Year 3 upwards pay £2.30 per day via their School Gateway account for school lunches unless they are entitled to income-based free school meals.

 Menus are designed to follow a three week rota, ensuring the children eat a variety of high quality, nutritious meals.
 We cater carefully for children with allergies and food intolerances.
 You will have been asked for allergy information when your child joined the school; please inform the school office as soon as possible if there is any change to your child's requirements.

 When choosing your child's meal, you do not need to book in advance.
 Children can choose what they would like on each day when they get to the counter in the Junior Hall.
 It is helpful for the little ones if you go through the next day's menu choices with them at home, so they are prepared for what is on offer.
 Children can swap between school dinners and packed lunches on any day without prior notice.

 Please click on the links below for more information about Chartwells and the food they provide.